 With the puppets having much more central roles than they did in all the previous films (in fact, it is the actors who are really playing supporting parts to the puppets), the effects are expectedly extremely good – indeed, are the best of the entire series.

-Dom Mancini later returned to make two subsequent entries in the series with Curse of Chucky (2013) and Cult of Chucky (2017), which made an effort to abandon black comedy and be scary once again.
+Dom Mancini later returned to make two subsequent entries in the series with Curse of Chucky (2013) and Cult of Chucky (2017), as well as the tv series Chucky (2021- ), which made an effort to abandon black comedy and be scary once again.
 Child’s Play (2019) is a remake of the original.
+Also of interest is Living With Chucky (2023), a documentary about the series

 (Nominee for Best Makeup Effects at this site’s Best of 2004 Awards).